Saturday, 21 April 2012

 Too, there'd be no more of Grandpa's futile searches for his woodpiles out in the backyard.
 Although he'd had been repeatedly reminded that my parents' house was heated by an oil furnace in the basement, he searched outside for non-existent woodpiles nonetheless.

-Alone in the silent church, I chose to meditate in the pew at the very front.
+Alone now in the silent church, I chose to meditate in the pew at the very front.
 Yes, the pew before the communion table and directly beneath the pulpit, the pew that no one ever sat in during a church service... at least none that I'd attended.
-Perhaps that pew was reserved for angels, but a more likely reason might've been that no one wanted the minister to see restless fidgeting, and lack of attention during his sermons.
+Perhaps that pew was reserved for angels, but a more likely reason might've been that no one wanted the minister to see restless fidgeting and lack of attention during his sermons.
 The middle.
 I always chose somewhere in the middle.
 Never up front and never right at the back, just somewhere in the insignificance and anonymity of the middle where most townsfolk sat.
 Anyway, that day was the first time I'd ever chosen to sit in the front of the church, and believe me, I was no angel.

-After making a cursory study of the patterns of the well-crafted woodwork on the walls and ceiling, as I'd often done, and glancing at the top branches of the trees waving and beckoning from outside the windows, I finally stared at Grandpa's lifeless form in the open casket mere feet away, and reflected by talking aloud to him, “There are two things I wish I'd learned from you; first, how to milk a cow, and second, how to slaughter, clean and prepare a chicken for a dinner.
+After making a cursory study of the patterns of the well-crafted woodwork on the walls and ceiling, as I'd often done during services, and glancing at the top branches of the trees waving and beckoning from outside the windows, I finally stared at Grandpa's lifeless form in the open casket mere feet away, and reflected by talking aloud to him, “There are two things I wish I'd learned from you; first, how to milk a cow, and second, how to slaughter, clean and prepare a chicken for a dinner.
 I know it sounds odd to speak here in what we call God’s house about killing, and more so here in the presence of your remains that cannot hear, but I'll always feel that I didn't learn all I should've learned from you while I could.
 I'll always believe there was so much more you could've taught me, especially if I'd been more willing to listen and learn when I had those chances."

 Failure to learn and failure to pass on knowledge must surely be one of the great tragedies about life and death.